Home Water Conservation Guide for Parents with Kids

 Indoor Water Conservation

-Water usage of the toilet, faucet, and shower already accounts for 64 percent of the total household water use.
+Toilet, faucet, and shower use already account for 64 percent of total household water use.
 If water conservation at home focuses more on these three household fixtures, families will have less costly water bills and lower water wastage.

 Water Conservation in the Kitchen

-Kitchen use requires water.
-From cleaning meat and vegetables to washing kitchenware, water is vital in the kitchen.
-However, normal kitchen-use practices contribute to water wastage.
+Kitchen use requires clean water.
+You wash dishes, clean meat and vegetables, and wash your hands in the kitchen.
+However, even normal kitchen-use practices contribute to water wastage.
 These practices include the following:

-• Letting tap water flow even when not in use
+- Letting tap or drinking water flow even when not in use

 When using the kitchen, water use must be minimal.
-Use water only when needed.
+Use water only when needed, and you will see a big difference in your water-saving efforts.
 Below are simple ways to save water in the kitchen.

-• Fully loading the dishwasher.
+- Fully loading the dishwasher.
 A dishwasher is designed in such a way that it can clean a certain number of dishes and utensils per runtime.
-If families don’t fill the dishwasher, water usage is still equivalent to a full load.
+If families don’t fill the dishwasher and just use it to clean one glass, water usage is still equivalent to a full load.

-• Washing dishes by hand.
-Manual washing of dishes can save a lot of water.
-By soaking dishes in the water before washing, households can use less water.
+- Washing dishes by hand.
+Wash dishes manually to save water.
+By soaking dishes in clean water before washing, households can use less water.
 Also, washing by hand is recommended if there are only a few dirty plates.

-• Turning off the tap when cleaning vegetables, meat, and other produce.
+- Turning off the tap when cleaning vegetables, meat, and other produce.
 Instead of letting tap water flow, fill a bowl or basin with water instead.
-This way, there is no water wastage.
+This way, you can turn the faucets tightly and avoid water wastage.

 Water Conservation in the Bathroom